robcarver17/skipperman/docs/import_registration_data_help.md

 If you try and upload a file with a WA ID that has already been assigned to an existing event, you will get an error like this:

-> Problem with file upload Can't upload file for TestEvent 2025, WA ID 5271589 in file is already mapped to a different existing event June training 2023 - are you sure you have the right file?.
-> If you aure sure, then clear the WA ID for June training 2023 before retrying.
+> `Problem with file upload Can't upload file for TestEvent 2025, WA ID 5271589 in file is already mapped to a different existing event June training 2023 - are you sure you have the right file?.
+If you are sure, then clear the WA ID for June training 2023 before retrying.`

 This is to prevent users from accidentally uploading the wrong downloaded event file.

 The main reason, apart from testing, that this could happen is if you set up an event twice for some reason; and then get as far as importing data on one event, and then try to do it on the second event.
 Ideally, you shouldn't do this!
 But if you do then you will have to eithier:

 - go back to using the original event that was set up (and ignore the new one)
-- if you want to use the new event instead of the old one, then follow the instructions in the error message, navigate to the original event / import registration data / import from Wild Apricot, and then click on "Reset the stored WA event IS"
+- Or, if you want to use the new event instead of the old one, then follow the instructions in the error message, navigate to the original event, then choose `Import registration data`, `Import from Wild Apricot`, and then click on `Reset the stored WA event ID`

 The latter will not delete or modify the old event in any way, but it will allow you to upload a file with the duplicate WA ID into a different event.